Aller au contenu principal

 Three bonuses to make the trip more memorable.

-Once you can ask, order, and get by, you enjoy the rest much more.
-I added three things I wish I could hand to every student before they leave.
+Once you can ask, order and get by, you enjoy the rest of the trip a whole lot more.
+I added three things I wish I could hand to every student before they fly.

 Map · Paris